Want investments? Try a Malaysia dragon fish bond

-BUKIT MERAH, Malaysia Malaysian housewife Leong Yoke Ping bought a Sapphire Gold Arowana, otherwise known as a dragon fish, for $3,000, but says the cost was more than worth it.
+BUKIT MERAH, Malaysia, March 9 Malaysian housewife Leong Yoke Ping bought a Sapphire Gold Arowana, otherwise known as a dragon fish, for $3,000, but says the cost was more than worth it.

 "After we bought it, my husband's business has become better, jobs are pouring in, things are okay and smooth.
 It also brought a small fortune to me," Leong said, watching the fish swim in a customised tank at her home in a suburb of the Malaysian capital of Kuala Lumpur.